Aiven-Open/karapace/README.rst

      - Name strategy to use when storing schemas from the kafka rest proxy service.
 You can opt between ``name_strategy`` , ``record_name`` and ``topic_record_name``
    * - ``name_strategy_validation``
      - ``true``
-     - If enabled, validate that given schema is registered under used name strategy when producing messages from Kafka Rest
+     - If enabled, validate that given schema is registered under the expected subjects requireds by the specified name strategy when producing messages from Kafka Rest.
+Otherwise no validation are performed
    * - ``master_election_strategy``
      - ``lowest``
      - Decides on what basis the Karapace cluster master is chosen (only relevant in a multi node setup)